 BSIP, LAURENT H.AMERICAIN / SCIENCE PHOTO LIBRARY BSIP, LAURENT H.AMERICAIN / SCIENCE PHOTO LIBRARY

 Down's syndrome test.
-Female technician testing cultured foetal cells for the genetic disease Down's syndrome (trisomy-21).
-These amniotic cells were obtained by removing some of the amniotic fluid which surrounds the developing foetus.
-This procedure is called amniocentesis.
+Amniotic fluid containing amniotic cells being poured into a test tube during a test for Down's syndrome (trisomy-21).
+The amniotic fluid, which surrounds the developing foetus, was removed using a syringe in a procedure called amniocentesis.
 Amniocentesis is usually performed between the 16th and 18th week of pregnancy.
-The foetal cells in the fluid are cultured for up to 4 weeks for chromosomal analysis.
+The foetal cells in the fluid are then cultured for up to 4 weeks before chromosomal analysis takes place.
 In Down's syndrome, there are three rather than two copies of chromosome 21.
-This results in mental handicap.
+This results in mental handicap and flattened facial features.

 Model release not required.
 Property release not required.